-From a writer’s standpoint, one of the most interesting aspects of the modern Star Trek shows (Star Trek: Voyager, Star Trek: Deep Space Nine) is that their writers/producers would listen to story idea pitches from unagented writers1.
+From a writer’s standpoint, one of the most interesting aspects of the mid-90s Star Trek shows (Star Trek: Voyager, Star Trek: Deep Space Nine) was that their writers/producers would listen to story idea pitches from unagented writers1.
 This was extremely unusual; for every other TV show I’ve heard of, you can’t even get your foot in the door unless you’ve got a Hollywood-based agent ringing the bell for you.

 My friend Daniel and I took a TV scriptwriting class when I was at Indiana University.
 Star Trek: Voyager executive producer Jeri Taylor, who is an IU alumna, came to campus to give a talk, and our instructor met with her.
 Taylor, who seems like a really decent person, offered to set up pitch sessions with students from the class.